Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Methodology

 In \textsc{Trinity}, not all infalling SMBH mass merges with the central SMBH immediately.
 Physically, this could be due to several reasons: 1) some SMBHs orbit with the disrupted satellite (i.e., in a tidal stream) outside the host galaxy and have very long dynamical friction timescales, 2) some SMBHs experience recoils and are ejected from the central galaxy; 3) some SMBHs may stall in the final parsec before merging with the central SMBH; or 4) some SMBHs may remain in the host galaxy but stay offset from the centre.
 Given the lack of direct observational evidence, we cannot distinguish between these possible scenarios here.
 Instead, we label all such objects as ``wandering SMBHs'' for the rest of this work.
 The average mass in wandering SMBHs ($\overline{M}_{\bullet, \rm wander}$) for each halo mass bin is thus:

-Although wandering SMBHs do not contribute to the observed \bhbm{} relation, they do contribute to quasar luminosity functions during their formation.
-This is most important when comparing our results with previous studies (e.g., \S\ref{ss:discussions_cosmic_bh_density}), which have often not modeled wandering SMBHs.
+Although wandering SMBHs do not contribute to the observed \bhbm{} relation, we assume that they do contribute to quasar luminosity functions during their formation.
 For full details about calculating the average inherited SMBH mass from the previous timestep ($\overline{M}_{\bullet,\mathrm{inherit}}$) and the average infalling SMBH mass ($\overline{M}_{\bullet, \rm infall}$), see Appendix \ref{a:mbh_old_unmerged}.